Skip to content

 How do I see network speed in the Mac menu bar?

-Can NetSpeed help me tell why my internet is slow?
+Can LiveMetrics help me tell why my internet is slow?

 Yes.
 As a live bandwidth monitor it shows whether traffic is actually moving.
 If throughput sits near zero while you wait, the network is the likely cause; if it's busy, the slowdown is elsewhere.

-Does NetSpeed need an App Store install or any permissions?
+Does LiveMetrics need an App Store install or any permissions?

-No. NetSpeed is a direct download as a disk image (.dmg) — no App Store account needed.
+No. LiveMetrics is a direct download as a disk image (.dmg) — no App Store account needed.
 It only reads the local interface byte counters your Mac already maintains.

 Put live upload and download speed in your menu bar, track today's peaks, and watch the last five minutes at a glance — a native app that keeps everything on your Mac.